mlflow/mlflow/docs/source/models.rst

     request header value of `application/json; format=pandas-split`.
 Starting in MLflow 0.9.0, this will be the default format if `Content-Type` is `application/json` (i.e, with no format specification).

   * JSON-serialized Pandas DataFrames in the `records` orientation. **THIS FORMAT IS NOT RECOMMENDED.
 It is not guaranteed to preserve column ordering.** Currently, this format is specified using a `Content-Type` request header value of  `application/json; format=pandas-records` or `application/json`.
-However, Starting in MLflow 0.9.0, `application/json` will refer to the `split` format instead.
+However, starting in MLflow 0.9.0, `application/json` will refer to the `split` format instead.
 For forwards compatibility, we recommend using the `split` format or specifying the `application/json; format=pandas-records` content type.

   * CSV-serialized Pandas DataFrames.
 For example, `data = pandas_df.to_csv()`.
 This format is specified using a `Content-Type` request header value of `text/csv`.